EIG-Research/dense-places/README.md

 | Rent burden | ACS [B25070](https://data.census.gov/table/ACSDT1Y2023.B25070?q=B25070:+Gross+Rent+as+a+Percentage+of+Household+Income+in+the+Past+12+Months) (1yr) | 2023 | |
 | Housing cost burden (homeowners with a mortgage) | ACS [B25091](https://data.census.gov/table?q=B25091) (1yr) | 2023 | |
 | Rent to income ratio | ACS [B25071](https://data.census.gov/table/ACSDT1Y2023.B25071?q=B25071) (1yr) | 2023 | |

+### Note on HUD USPS Address Data
+HUD's Aggregated United States Postal Service (USPS) Administrative Data on Address Vacancies is a key dataset for my analysis and is used to measure net address growth.
+This data is collected by USPS postal workers to facilitate mail delivery and provides quarterly counts of addresses serviced by USPS.
+These addresses are categorized as one of three types: residential, business, and other.
+An address within these three types can be coded as active, vacant, or no-stat.
+The address is considered vacant if delivery staff on urban routes have identified that mail has not been collected for 90 days or longer.
+Some addresses are considered to be "no-stat" (neither occupied nor non-occupied) for many reasons, including (1) being on a rural route that has been vacant for 90 days or longer, (2) the address is for a structure under construction and is not yet occupied, and (3) being identified by a carrier as not likely to be active for some time.

+Due to issues with the data available online, the analysis uses the 2020 standardized file received directly from HUD.
+Contact [Alexander Din](https://www.alexdin.com/) at Alexander.M.Din@hud.gov for questions related to this file.